darklang/docs/docs/reference/framework/datastores.md

 ## Overview

-Datastores in Dark are key-value based (persistent hash-maps).
+Datastores in Darklang are key-value based (persistent hash-maps).
 When you create a new datastore, you specify the schema for the record.

 ![Empty Datastore](/img/datastores/empty.png)